-Dried seed (technically the fruit) eaten, as a tincture or tea, or powdered and encapsulated.
+Dried seed (technically the fruit) as a tincture or tea.

 Each flower can produce up to 190 seeds, averaging 6,350 seeds per plant in its lifetime!
 This is great news for the herbalist, but not so great news for those waging a war against invasive species. (weeds)